 The Lower School program is delivered by highly qualified and dedicated professionals from Rio and around the world.
 Our learners are challenged and inspired by an internationally recognized curriculum that provides high quality learning pathways for students to pursue their passions and access the best possible university opportunities.
 We aim to inspire each child to strive for excellence and achieve a fulfilling life.

-EARJ is currently an International Baccalaureate Primary Years Programme (PYP) Candidate School*.
+EARJ is officially recognized as a fully authorized International Baccalaureate® Primary Years Programme (PYP) school.
 The PYP is a transdisciplinary, inquiry-based, student-centered curriculum framework serving students ages 3 to 12, focusing on international mindedness within a relevant, rigorous and challenging curriculum.

 The educational philosophy of EARJ is an integrated studies approach, with each grade level embracing inquiry through six units of inquiry per year, with the exception of the Early Years.
 The core knowledge and skills portion of the curriculum is based on the IB PYP Scope and Sequence along with curriculum standards for each area of study.